yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 What will the army of real estate agents do?
 Well, maybe something useful, like _cleaning streets_.

-{% quote $25 out of my $40 will be spent not writing code but rather on something else %}
+{% quote $25 out of my $40 will be spent not writing code but rather on something else. %}

 The very existence of this mayonnaise in our modern business environment is a very negative thing.
 Money is simply not working the way it should.